RuthwikShandilya/InterviewPrep/data_warehousing.md

 more cleaner approach the main dimension table will have just an update on the table we will also have a history dimention table which has an update and an insert

+## DataWarehouse vs DataLake vs Database
+A database is basically used to record transactions(OLTP) where as warehouse the datawarehouse for analytical (OLAP).Data comes into datawarehouses from multiple databasese usually though an ETL job.

+Datawarehouse is designed to just query large amount of data it wount have as amy as updtes as a typical databas

+### DataLake
+Data lake is used to store structued unstructured files videos can store any type of data.